Khlui

 The khlui (ขลุ่ย, /th/) is a vertical duct bamboo flute from Thailand, which originated before or during the Sukhothai period (1238–1583).
 It was officially recognized as a Thai instrument by King Trailokkanat (1431–1488), who set the official model of each traditional Thai instrument.
-It is generally made of bamboo, though instruments are also made from hardwood or plastic.
-After many generations of modifications, it survives to the present day in three main forms: the khlui phīang aw, khlui lip, and khlui ū, which are of different sizes.
+It is generally made of bamboo, though it can also be made from other types of wood or plastic.
+After many generations of modifications, it survives to the present day in three main forms: the khlui phīang aw, khlui lip, and khlui ū, which are of different sizes, although there are more variations of the khlui, like khlui kruad, khlui rōng-aw and khlui nok.
 The khlui is very similar to the Cambodian khloy.